go-iiif/go-iiif/README.md

 Unlike the `iiif-server` container as of this writing it is not possible to pass in the IIIF config file (or the instructions file) as an environment variable.
 I've never really loved that approach and want to reconsider it for all the `ifff-` tools.

 This means you have a container that can run `/bin/iiif-process` but where does it find any of it's configuration information?
 The short answer is you don't use the `Dockerfile.process` Dockerfile in this package.
+Or you create a local copy of it customizing it as necessary.

 Instead you should use the `Dockerfile.process.ecs` Dockerfile defined in the [go-iiif-aws](https://github.com/aaronland/go-iiif-aws) package.

 This package will create a custom `iiif-process` container copying a custom IIIF config and instructions file into `/etc/go-iiif/config.json` and `/etc/go-iiif/instructions.json` respectively.
 This is the container image that you would then upload as a task to your AWS ECS account.

 It will also build a `iiif-process-ecs` tool that can be:

 * Used to invoke your task directly from the command-line, passing in one or more URIs to process.
 * Bundled as an AWS Lambda function that can be run to invoke your task.
 * Used to invoke that Lambda function (to invoke your task) from the command-line.

+The Dockerfile in the `go-iiif-aws` package will build the `iiif-process` binary from _this package_ but otherwise manages all of the ECS, Lambda and other AWS-specific code in its own codebase.

 ## Notes